MicrosoftDocs/win32/desktop-src/print/insertpsuipage-info.md

-﻿---
+---
-Description: 'The INSERTPSUIPAGE\_INFO structure is used as an input parameter to CPSUI''s ComPropSheet function, if the function code is CPSFUNC\_INSERT\_PSUIPAGE.
-All member values must be supplied by the ComPropSheet caller.' ms.assetid: '99ec8cfa-3ec7-4080-b22a-dba0a86b7e4a'
+Description: The INSERTPSUIPAGE\_INFO structure is used as an input parameter to CPSUIs ComPropSheet function, if the function code is CPSFUNC\_INSERT\_PSUIPAGE.
+All member values must be supplied by the ComPropSheet caller. ms.assetid: 99ec8cfa-3ec7-4080-b22a-dba0a86b7e4a
-title: 'INSERTPSUIPAGE\_INFO structure'
+title: INSERTPSUIPAGE\_INFO structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # INSERTPSUIPAGE\_INFO structure